Privacy Policy

 8. International data transfers and security

 All the personal data we process is processed by our staff in the UK.
-However, for the purposes of IT hosting, maintenance or other services we are providing to you, your information may be transferred outside of the UK.
-This will be done in accordance with the provisions of UK GDPR and the guidance issued by the Information Commissioner’s Office regarding transfers of personal data outside the UK.
-In case of international data transfers, Sussex Wildlife Trust will put in place an International Data Transfer Agreement or the UK Addendum.
+However, for the purposes of IT hosting, maintenance or other services, your information may be transferred outside of the UK.

-We have put appropriate technical and organisational security policies and procedures in place to protect personal data (including sensitive personal data) from loss, misuse, alteration, or destruction.
+We have implemented robust technical and organisational security policies and procedures to protect personal data (including sensitive personal data) from loss, misuse, alteration, or destruction.
 Electronic data and databases are stored on secure computer systems, and we control who has access to information (using both physical and electronic means).
 Our staff receive data protection training, and we have data protection procedures which personnel are required to follow when handling personal data.

 9. Data retention policy

-We will only use and store information for as long as it required for the purposes it was collected for.
-We periodically review what information we hold and delete what is no longer required.
+We will only use and store information for as long as it is required for the purposes it was collected or to meet legal, regulatory or contractual obligations.

 10. Your rights

 We respect your right to control your data.
-Your rights include:
+Under the UK GDPR, the Data Protection Act 2018, and the Data (Use and Access) Act 2025, your rights include:

 You have the right to be informed as to how we use your data, under what lawful basis we carry out any processing.